IanSky1/Global-Tech-Nomad/README.md

     When a user click on About us option in the Nav, Then they are routed to a page about the developers of the web application

-    when a user clicks on Profile,
+    When a user clicks on Profile,
     They they are routed to a page where they can view their profile

 ## Installation Instruction on localhost